julietusc/IMC_liver_rejection_adults/README.md

 # IMC liver rejection adults

-Code and segmented data to reproduce analysis as in the *Spatially resolved immune exhaustion within the alloreactive microenvironment predicts liver transplant rejection* manuscript.
+Code and segmented data to reproduce analysis as in the *Spatially resolved immune exhaustion within the alloreactive microenvironment predicts liver transplant rejection* study.

 Citation: